+10. The development shall be connected to a suitably designed onsite effluent disposal system, if and when required, to the satisfaction of and at no cost to Council.

+All sewer infrastructure (including any effluent disposal areas) shall be fully located within site boundaries, to the satisfaction of and at no cost to Council.

+11. Obtain an Environmental Authority for Environmentally Relevant Activity No. 63 - Sewerage Treatment for any on-site effluent disposal system/s servicing more than 20 Equivalent Persons on the premises, as required under the Environmental Protection Regulation 2019.

+LANDSCAPING

+12. All existing landscaping areas shall be maintained in accordance with Schedule 6.3 - Planning Scheme Policy 3 - Landscaping Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2).

+No equipment, goods, materials or vehicles are to be stored or placed within the landscaping areas.

+ROADS AND VEHICLES

-9. Prior to the commencement of the use, the new development shall be connected to an approved designed onsite effluent disposal sewerage system, in accordance with the Queensland Plumbing and Wastewater Code, to the satisfaction of and at no cost to Council.
-All sewer infrastructure (including effluent disposal areas) shall be fully located within site boundaries, to the satisfaction of and at no cost to Council.
-PUBLIC UTILITIES 10.
-The development shall be connected to an adequate electricity and telecommunications supply system, at no cost to Council.
-ROADS AND VEHICLES 11.
-The Boundary Street access shall be maintained to standards determined the Department of Transport and Main Roads.
-12. Vehicle manoeuvring areas shall be maintained to a sealed standard and provided on-site so that all vehicles, including all heavy vehicles, can enter and leave the site in a forward direction.
-13. Eight (8) additional car parking spaces shall be delineated on site.
-This area shall be maintained to a sealed standard in accordance with Schedule 6.2 - Planning Scheme Policy 1 - Land Development Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2), to the satisfaction of and at no cost to Council.
+- 13. Vehicle access via Boundary Road shall be designed and constructed in accordance with standards determined by the Department of Transport and Main Roads. - 14.
+Internal roads and areas light and heavy vehicles park and manoeuvre shall be constructed to a dust suppressant, all weather standard in accordance with Schedule 6.2 Planning Scheme Policy 1 Land Development Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2), to the satisfaction of and at no cost to Council.

+Car parking and manoeuvring areas shall be either constructed or bonded prior to the commencement of the use.

 The developer shall contact Council's Engineering Department to ensure the correct specifications are obtained for all civil works prior to commencement of any works onsite.

 A qualified Council Officer may inspect construction works at the request of the developer to ensure compliance with this condition.
-LANDSCAPING 14.
-All existing landscaping areas, as shown on the Approved Plan, shall be maintained in accordance with Schedule 6.3 - Planning Scheme Policy 3 - Landscaping Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2).
-No equipment, goods, materials or vehicles are to be stored or placed within the landscaping areas.